-The thermostat controls when your heating, ventilation and air conditioning (HVAC) system turns on and off, depending on what temperatures you have designated.
+The thermostat controls when your HVAC system turns on and off, depending on what temperatures you have designated.
 When your air conditioning system blows hot air, start by checking your thermostat.

 Be sure it’s set correctly and not set to heat.
 You need to set your thermostat to cool, being sure you’re not only setting the fan function.
 If you are sure you have it set correctly, there may be an issue with how your thermostat is sending messages to your HVAC system or some other problem.
 Call us to come out and fix the issue for you.